 Ashish Dalela writes about the connection between modern science and Vedic philosophy, sometimes overtly illustrating the application of Vedic philosophical ideas to modern science (e.g. in Is the Apple Really Red?, Sāńkhya and Science and Six Causes) and at other times using these ideas to develop theories and arguments for change in science without explicitly referring to Vedic philosophy (e.g. in Quantum Meaning and Gödel’s Mistake).

-Ciprian Begu is co-founder and chief editor of Shabda Press.
-He project manages the publication and promotion of the Shabda Press books.
+As editor for Shabda Press, Ciprian helped Ashish with the publication and promotion of the Shabda Press books.

-Ciprian is an avid follower of the science-religion debates.
-His interest in Indian philosophy brought him in contact with Ashish Dalela, and the two joined to set up Shabda Press as a formal vehicle to promote the dialogue between modern science and Vedic philosophy.
+Ciprian has an avid interest in Indian philosophy, which brought him in contact with Ashish Dalela, and helped him organize Shabda Press as a formal vehicle to promote the dialogue between modern science and Vedic philosophy.